roufamatic/HackerRankTemplate/README.md

 * Optionally, compares your outputs line-by-line to a file called *expectedOutput.txt*

 This makes it easy to debug test cases from HackerRank.

+When everything looks good, copy your entire Program.cs file into the HackerRank text box.
+As long as you didn't get all fancy by putting your helper classes in their own files (the horror!) it should Just Work.